awsdocs/amazon-connect-admin-guide/doc_source/amazon-lex.md

 1. Choose **Save**, then **Publish**\.

-Your finished contact flow will look something like the following one:
+Your finished flow will look something like the following one:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/lex-contactflow-designer.png)

 **Tip**
 If your business uses multiple locales in a single bot, add a [Set contact attributes](set-contact-attributes.md) block to the beginning of your flow\.
 Configure this block to use the [$\.LanguageCode](connect-attrib-list.md#attribs-system-table) system attribute\.

-## Assign the contact flow to a phone number<a name="lex-bot-assign-number"></a>
+## Assign the flow to a phone number<a name="lex-bot-assign-number"></a>

-When customers call in to your contact center, the contact flow to which they are sent is the one assigned to the telephone number that they called\.
+When customers call in to your contact center, the flow to which they are sent is the one assigned to the telephone number that they called\.
 To make the new contact flow active, assign it to a phone number for your instance\.

 1. Open the Amazon Connect console\.

 1. Choose **Routing, Phone numbers**\.

-1. On the **Manage Phone numbers** page, select the phone number to assign to the contact flow\.
+1. On the **Manage Phone numbers** page, select the phone number to assign to the flow\.

 1. Add a description\.

-1. In the **Contact flow/IVR** menu, choose the contact flow that you just created\.
+1. In the **Flow/IVR** menu, choose the flow that you just created\.

 1. Choose **Save**\.

 ## Try it\!<a name="lex-bot-try-it"></a>

-To try the bot and contact flow, call the number you assigned to the contact flow\.
+To try the bot and flow, call the number you assigned to the flow\.
 Follow the prompts\.